ThatAlexTRM/adulting/README.md

 * Budget for moving out
 * General advice

+# Schedule

+There is no set schedule for edits.

 # About the Project

 This is a write-up in Markdown about how to survive various things as an adult, e.g. moving out or general tips, tricks, and mechanics for the adult world.